 For 4G Devices, the GPS Jamming (Adv) tab sets what constitutes 'jamming' or 'interference'

 1 = Interference Parameters

 2 = Jamming Parameters

-GPS signals are broadcast at specific frequencies, and GPS receivers (our devices) are tuned to pick these up.
-Generally, they won't be very strong (they are coming from satellites orbiting about 20 000km away after all!).
+GPS signals are broadcast at specific frequencies, and GPS receivers (i.e. the device) are tuned to pick these up.
+Generally, they won't be very strong (they are coming from satellites orbiting about 20 000km away!).
 So if the module detects signals in this frequency range that are much stronger, or that make up a large proportion of the total signal, it can consider this interference and report it.

-When hard-wired devices are in trip, they will leave their GPS on, getting regular fixes and calculating heading, speed, odometer etc. with this data.
+When a wired device is in trip, it will leave its GPS on, getting regular fixes and calculating heading, speed, odometer etc. with this data.
 So if GPS signal is lost for a long time, there is likely a problem, so we flag jamming.